dorogoy/zipline-mcp/.kilocode/rules/memory-bank/context.md

   - Added proper error handling and validation for folder operations
   - Updated README.md with detailed documentation for the new tool
   - All tests pass with proper error handling and API integration
+- Enhanced remote folder management with ADD command:
+  - Extended `src/remoteFolders.ts` module with createFolder function and supporting types
+  - Added CreateFolderOptions interface and CreateFolderRequestSchema for input validation
+  - Implemented createFolder function to POST to /api/user/folders endpoint
+  - Added comprehensive unit tests for createFolder covering various scenarios
+  - Enhanced `remote_folder_manager` tool in `src/index.ts` to support ADD command
+  - Added input schema support for name, isPublic, and files parameters
+  - Implemented command parsing to handle both parameter-based and argument-based folder creation
+  - Updated README.md with detailed documentation for the ADD command
+  - All tests pass with proper error handling and API integration

 ## Next Steps

-- Remote folder management functionality is complete.
+- Remote folder management functionality with ADD command is complete.
 Ready for production use.